 To be considered for

-admission, please submit the following documents in entirety:
+admission, please submit the following documents in their entirety by April 15th

-- Official acceptance letter to the University of Charleston from the Admissions office;
+acceptance letter to the University of Charleston from the Admissions office;

 - BSN application;